-Don McGregor, John Stanley to Receive 2015 Bill Finger Award
+Six Posthumous Recipients to Receive 2020 Bill Finger Award

-Don McGregor and John Stanley have been selected to receive the 2015 Bill Finger Award for Excellence in Comic Book Writing.
+Six writers who contributed mightily to the history of comics have been selected to receive the 2020 Bill Finger Award for Excellence in Comic Book Writing.
 The selection, made by a blue-ribbon committee chaired by writer-historian Mark Evanier, was unanimous.

 The Bill Finger Award honors the memory of William Finger (1914-1974), who was the first and, some say, most important writer of Batman.
 Many have called him the "unsung hero" of the character and have hailed his work not only on that iconic figure but on dozens of others, primarily for DC Comics.